TomBenDor/AP1/ex1/readme.md

 ```
 who's job is to predict the type of the unclassified object based on our data.
 `classify` sorts the data vector based on the distances between any `T` in the date and `unclassified`.
-the comparison is done by a functor called `Comparator`.
+The comparison is done by a functor called `Comparator`.

 Then we copy the first `k` elements of the sorted vector into another vector.
 The next step is to find the type that appears the most among the elements in the vector.